forteller11/cart253-2018/projects/project3/README.md

 come across the monolith whose presence and power is conveyed through the music/sound which it radiates.
 Tech Overview (for more detailed overviews you can go back to my exercise 7 and 8):

-## Visualization
+#### Visualization
-I this project I used ray tech developed in project 2 for my pong-light game, basically I spawn a ray for every vertex (2D) in the scene, make its origin the player's position and then make the ray point towards its associated vertex.
+In this project I used ray tech developed in project 2 for my pong-light game, basically I spawn a ray for every vertex (2D) in the scene, make its origin the player's position and then make the ray point towards its associated vertex.
 When the ray collides with a line (lines make up shapes) then I stored the position of the collision and the height, colour and alpha of the line